Dept. of Genetics

 - Predicting cell-type specific enhancers from chromatin state profiles

-- Infer causal regulatory mechansisms by integrating diverse functional genomic data from temporal (e.g. differentiation/reprogramming) and perturbation (e.g. drug response, knockdown, genome-editing) experiments
+- Causal regulatory models by integrating functional genomic data from temporal (e.g. differentiation/reprogramming) and perturbation (e.g. drug response, knockdown, genome-editing) experiments

-- Model the complex relationships between genetic variation, regulatory chromatin variation and expression variation in healthy and diseased individuals
+- Methods to understand the relationships between genetic variation, regulatory chromatin variation and expression variation in healthy and diseased individuals

 2012-2013, I was a Research Scientist in Manolis Kellis' lab at MIT and The Broad Institute studying epigenomic and chromatin state dynamics across organisms, cell-types and individuals as part of the Roadmap Epigenomics Project and the mod/ENCODE (Encyclopedia for DNA elements) consortium.